lsst-dm/dmtn-091/index.rst

 **Proposal:**

+We will retain all data that are currently part of RC2, which were selected to represent some edge cases.
+All data proposed below will be in addition to the existing RC2 data.
 Because the COSMOS field lies within a larger WIDE region of the HSC-SSP, we propose to include *all* COSMOS data in RC3, plus adjacent tracts from the WIDE footprint that create a contiguous field extending to the "edge" of the survey footprint.
 (Suggestion: include tracts 9812-9814, 9569-9572, and 9326-9329; see the figure below for a map of HSC tracts.)
 This enables all of the following:

   - Full survey depth coadds in the COSMOS field.
   - COSMOS "truth" table of deep HST galaxy, star, and transient/variable measurements for comparison.